3d-house-wireframe/3d-house-wireframe-dataset/README.md

 ## Acknowledgments

-- Thanks to the Open3D and NumPy communities for providing the essential tools for this project.
+- Thanks to the [Open3D](https://www.open3d.org/) and [NumPy](https://numpy.org/) communities for providing the essential tools for this project.
+- We appreciate the [RPLAN](https://rplan.org) for providing the fundamental floor plans of House.
+- Thank you to [Sepid Hosseini](https://github.com/sepidhosseini) for providing the code for extracting vertices and edges of the House floor plan.
+- We are grateful for the [scikit-geometry](https://scikit-geometry.github.io) Python library for providing the tools to extract roof straight skeletons.